SomdattaNag/HairStylist/README.md

 5. Test Accuracy: 0.80 to 0.86 (varies due to randomness).
 The model with highest accuracy (0.86) is saved for future predictions.

 6. Product Recommendation using content-based filtering: The system uses scikit-learn's  TF-IDF and cosine similarity to match products from shampoo_data.csv with keywords from hairtypekeyword.csv and filter them according to similarity score.
-The products are also flitered by users' selected price range
+The products are also flitered by users' selected price range.

 7. Sentiment analysis using textblob: Uses textblob for basic sentiment analysis of product feedback and filter products according to feedback_score.
 The products with top feedback scores are prioritised.